 “I run into parents who don’t want their kids to know that they are monitoring them, so they find themselves snooping and then snooping becomes the issue, and the parent doesn’t have a leg to stand on in terms of the actual issue at hand,” Duffy says.

 Stress to your teenagers that your expectation is that they will not do anything online or by text that they wouldn’t feel comfortable sharing with you.
-Friend them on Facebook, follow them on Twitter, and tell them that if you feel it’s necessary, you will spot-check their texts or email.
+Follow them on Instagram and Twitter, and tell them that if you feel it’s necessary, you will spot-check their texts or email.
 Tread carefully.
 You can lurk, but resist commenting on your teenager’s status updates.
 If you feel you need to talk to your teenager about their online behavior, take it offline.

 Your goal: To ensure that your teens’ overall lack of experience—and occasional impulsivity—doesn’t land them in trouble.
 Take sexting, which can include sending explicit pictures via text message.
 Being in possession of a nude picture of a minor—even if it’s your teenager’s long-time girlfriend—is against the law.
 Yet, teenagers continue to sext.

 “It’s very impersonal.
-Students feel more comfortable saying things on Facebook that they wouldn’t normally say to a person’s face,” says Kelly Anderson, a counselor at Shaker Heights Middle School in Shaker Heights, Ohio.
+Students feel more comfortable saying things on social media that they wouldn’t normally say to a person’s face,” says Kelly Anderson, a counselor at Shaker Heights Middle School in Shaker Heights, Ohio.
 “It causes a lot of problems on Monday mornings.”